Sub Total

 |

-The graphics processing unit (GPU) is an electronic circuit that accelerates image rendering by crunching rapid calculations and freeing up the CPU to focus on other tasks.
-While it’s no “brain,” the GPU is a laptop’s most vital organ for gaming.
+The graphics processing unit (GPU) accelerates image rendering by processing rapid calculations, freeing the CPU for other tasks.
+It is the single most important component for gaming performance.

 RAM

-Random access memory (RAM) is your laptop’s short-term memory.
-The processor stores data here temporarily to rapidly run applications, open files, and respond to commands.
-More RAM can lead to a smoother, faster-flowing gaming experience.
-If you get frequent lag and stuttering, there’s a good chance a lack of RAM is the underlying issue.
+Random access memory (RAM) is your laptop's short-term memory, used to rapidly run applications and respond to commands.
+More RAM leads to smoother gameplay.
+If you experience frequent lag and stuttering, insufficient RAM is often the cause.

 Storage